udaykiran009/oneCCL/doc/rst/source/env_variables.rst

 **Description**

-Set this environment variable to be select transport for inter-node communications.
+Set this environment variable to select transport for inter-node communications.

 Collective algorithms selection
 ###############################